agileware/civicrm-end-user-guide/docs/contributions/soft-credits.md

 ![The form in CiviCRM.](../img/z-sprint14_honoree_section.png)

-Once configured your end users will be able to enter honoree info for online contributions.
-CiviCRM will check to see if the honoree exists within CiviCRM already using the default duplicate checking rules on your site, if a duplicate is not found a new contact record will be created.
-A soft credit will be added to the contact record of the honoree.
+Once configured your end users will be able to enter Honoree info for online contributions.
+CiviCRM will check to see if the Honoree exists within CiviCRM already using the default duplicate checking rules on your site, if a duplicate is not found a new contact record will be created.
+A soft credit will be added to the contact record of the Honoree.

 ![The form as the user will see it on the website.](../img/soft-credit-honoree-info.png)

-## Soft credits and personal campaign pages
+## Soft Credits and Personal Campaign Pages

-The concept of soft credits is closely related to [personal campaign page](personal-campaign-pages.md).
-When someone donates by a personal campaign page, their donation is soft credited to the owner of the personal campaign page.
+The concept of Soft Credits is closely related to [Personal Campaign Page](personal-campaign-pages.md).
+When someone donates by a Personal Campaign Page, their donation is soft credited to the owner of the Personal Campaign Page.